Red Sox ace Chris Sale to have Tommy John surgery - WHIZ News

 BOSTON (AP) — Boston Red Sox ace Chris Sale will have Tommy John surgery on his left elbow, an operation that would keep him out the entire 2020 baseball season if and when it resumes after the coronavirus pandemic.

+“There’s no real way to sugarcoat this.
+It’s not what anyone wants,” Red Sox chief baseball officer Chaim Bloom told reporters on Thursday night.
+“Chris is the type of player that you just can’t replace.
+He’s an elite player.
+If he’s unavailable to us, that’s a blow.”

-The team made the announcement on Thursday, two weeks after saying that the left-hander who turns 31 later this month had a flexor strain near the elbow.
-At the time, the Red Sox hoped Sale would avoid the operation that usually requires a full year of recovery.
+The announcement comes two weeks after saying Sale had a flexor strain near the elbow.
+At the time, the Red Sox hoped Sale would avoid the operation that usually requires at least a full year of rehab.
+Bloom said it usually takes 14-15 months to recover.

+“Generally, 12 months is aggressive,” he said.
+“Some guys go through rehab with absolutely no bumps in the road.
+Some guys — actually most guys — have bumps along the way.
+You know he will put everything he has into this.”

 Opening day, originally scheduled for next week, has been pushed back until at least mid-May due to the coronavirus outbreak.
-Sale missed the start of spring training with an illness that the team described as a flu that morphed into pneumonia.
+Sale, who turns 31 this month, missed the start of spring training with an illness that the team described as a flu that morphed into pneumonia.
+(Bloom said no Red Sox players have tested positive for COVID-19.)

-A Red Sox spokesman did not immediately respond to an email asking if Sale has been tested for COVID-19.
+Bloom acknowledged that the pandemic has strained medical resources and said Sale’s surgery would not exacerbate the problem.

+“We’re going to do this in a way that doesn’t put any additional burden on everybody who’s suffering during this outbreak,” he said.

+Nathan Eovaldi, Eduardo Rodríguez, Martín Pérez could be joined by prospect Ryan Weber, but the need for at least one opener is now almost certain.

+“We talked about how we’re going to be able to get by if Chris isn’t able to come back,” Roenicke said.
+“There’s been a lot of talk about openers.”

-Sale is 109-73 in 10 major league seasons is entering the second season of a six-year, $160 million contract.
-After helping the Red Sox win the 2018 World Series, he went 6-11 with a 4.40 ERA in 25 starts last year, his fewest wins and starts and highest ERA in a full season since 2012.
+A seven-time All-Star, Sale is 109-73 in 10 major league seasons and entering the second season of a six-year, $160 million contract.
+After helping the Red Sox win the 2018 World Series, he went 6-11 with a 4.40 ERA in 25 starts last year — his fewest wins and starts, highest ERA, and the first time he failed to finish in the top six in Cy Young voting in any full season as a starter.

 After his illness set back his pitching schedule, he threw his first batting practice of the spring on March 4; a day later, he reported discomfort in his pitching elbow.
 The team said then there had been no additional damage to his ulnar collateral ligament, which was treated with a platelet-rich plasma injection in August.